-Learning with relevance feedback in CBIR has been extensively studied, and has been shown as one way to attack the semantic gap issue [Smeulders et al. 2000; Rui et al. 1998].
+Learning with relevance feedback in CBIR has been extensively studied, and has been shown as one way to attack the semantic gap issue between lowlevel features and high-level semantic concepts [Smeulders et al. 2000; Rui et al. 1998].
 From a general machine learning view, existing relevance feedback techniques can be grouped into two categories: passive learning versus active learning.
 In the past decade, a wide variety of techniques have been proposed for relevance feedback with passive learning approaches.
-Some earlier techniques include the well-known MARS [Rui et al. 1997], MindReader [Ishikawa et al. 1998], and some query re-weighting approaches [Rui et al. 1998], etc. Along with the prosperity of machine learning research in recent years, various passive machine learning methods have been applied to relevance feedback, including Bayesian learning [Vasconcelos and Lippman 1999], decision tree [MacArthur et al. 2000], boosting [Tieu and Viola 2000], discriminant analysis [Zhou and Huang 2001], incremental kernel biased discriminant analysis [Tao et al. 2006], negative samples analysis [Tao et al. 2007], nonparametric discriminant analysis [Tao and Tang 2004a], null-space analysis [Tao et al. 2008], Self-organizing map (SOM) [Laaksonen et al. 1999], EM algorithms [Wu et al. 2000], Gaussian mixture model [Qian et al. 2002], and Support Vector Machines (SVM) [Zhang et al. 2001; Hong et al. 2000; Tao and Tang 2004b; Hoi et al. 2006], among others.
-Because of limited space, we are unable to enumerate all existing approaches; more passive learning techniques for relevance feedback can be found in [Huang and Zhou 2001; Zhou and Huang 2003; Lew et al. 2006].
-Among various solutions, the SVM based method might be one of the most active research topics for relevance feedback due to its solid theory [Vapnik 1998] and excellent generalization performance in real applications.
+Some earlier techniques include the well-known MARS [Rui et al. 1997], MindReader [Ishikawa et al. 1998], and some query reweighting approaches [Rui et al. 1998], among others.
+In lines with the rapid advances in machine learning research in recent years, various passive machine learning methods have been applied to relevance feedback, including Bayesian learning [Vasconcelos and Lippman 1999; King and Zhong 2003, decision tree [MacArthur et al. 2000], boosting [Tieu and Viola 2000], discriminant analysis [Zhou and Huang 2001], incremental kernel biased discriminant analysis [Tao et al. 2006], negative samples analysis [Tao et al. 2007; Yan et al. 2003], nonparametric discriminant analysis [Tao and Tang 2004a], self-organizing map (SOM) [Laaksonen et al. 1999].
+EM algorithms [Wu et al. 2000], Gaussian mixture model [Qian et al. 2002], and Support Vector Machines (SVM) [Zhang et al. 2001; Hong et al. 2000; Tao and Tang 2004b; Hoi and Lyu 2004; Hoi et al. 2006d], among others.
+Because of limited space, we are unable to enumerate all existing approaches; more passive learning techniques for relevance feedback can be found in Huang and Zhou [2001], Zhou and Huang [2003], and Lew et al. [2006].
+Among these various solutions, the SVM-based method might be one of the most active research topics for relevance feedback due to its solid foundation in theory [Vapnik 1998] and excellent generalization performance in real applications.